Alfredo Sauce Recipe

 How can I make Alfredo sauce thicker?

-To thicken Alfredo sauce, let it simmer longer to reduce the liquid or add more cheese.
-Alternatively, whisk in a small amount of cornstarch or flour mixed with water to achieve the desired consistency.
+To thicken Alfredo sauce, let it simmer on low heat for a few extra minutes, or add a small amount of flour or cornstarch mixed with water.
+This will help the sauce achieve the desired consistency.

 LEAVE A REPLY